dmaniloff/libpomdp/README.md

 libpomdp
 --------

-libpomdp (or libPOMDP) is an implementation of different offline and online Partially Observable Markov Decision Process (POMDP) approximation algorithms.
+libpomdpis an implementation of different offline and online Partially Observable Markov Decision Process (POMDP) approximation algorithms.
 The code is a combination of Java, Matlab, and some Jython.